Profession lieutenant

 Lead the actions of military troops on the field during a mission, either combat, humanitarian or otherwise defensive, compliant with the strategies devised prior to the operation and ensuring communication with other troops is maintained.

-To ensure compliance with legislation and company procedures in respect of Health and Safety in the workplace and public areas, at all times.
-To ensure awareness of and compliance with all Company Policies in relation to Health and Safety and Equal Opportunities in the workplace.
-To carry out any other duties which may reasonably be required.
+Ensure compliance with legislation and company procedures in respect of health and safety in the workplace and public areas.
+Ensure awareness and compliance with all company policies in relation to health and safety and equal opportunities in the workplace.

 Ensure administrative systems, processes and databases are efficient and well managed and give the sound basis to work together with the administrative officer/staff/professional.